Fourth Republic of Korea: People's Revolutionary Party Incident

-Assassination of Park Chung-hee and dissolution
+Assassination of Park Chung Hee and dissolution

-On 26 October 1979, Park was assassinated in a safehouse inside the Blue House presidential complex by Kim Jae-gyu, the director of the Korean Central Intelligence Agency (KCIA) and the president's security chief.
+On 26 October 1979, Park was assassinated by Kim Jae-gyu, the director of the Korean Central Intelligence Agency (KCIA) and the president's security chief.
 Park, four of his bodyguards, and his chauffeur were killed by Kim and other KCIA agents for unknown reasons.
 The death of Park after 18-years of dictatorial rule caused immediate political turmoil in South Korea.
 Park was succeeded by Choi Kyu-hah, the Prime Minister since 1975, assuming power as acting president but was almost immediately marginalized by competing factions in the military.
 After the declaration of martial law following Park's death, General Jeong Seung-hwa acted as the government's chief administrator and appointed Major General Chun Doo-hwan the same day to lead a Joint Investigation Headquarters.
 On 27 October, Chun unilaterally assumed control of the KCIA and the government intelligence apparatus.
 On 6 December, the National Council for Unification confirmed Choi Kyu-hah as President according to the framework of the Yusin Constitution, but six days later, Chun spearheaded the coup d'état of December Twelfth, forcibly arresting and detaining General Jeong.
 By this point Choi had lost any meaningful authority in government, and in early 1980 Chun installed himself as Director of the KCIA.

-In May 1980, Chun launched the coup d'état of May Seventeenth, establishing a military dictatorship under the National Council for Reunification and dissolving the National Assembly, and the following day the Gwangju Uprising began in protest in Gwangju.
+In May 1980, Chun launched the coup d'état of May Seventeenth, establishing a military dictatorship under the National Council for Reunification and dissolving the National Assembly.
+The Gwangju Uprising began as a protest in Gwangju on the following day.
 In response, Chun tightened martial law and violently suppressed protests with troops, with around 200-600 people estimated to have died in the unrest.
 Although the Gwangju Uprising was successfully suppressed, it consolidated the momentum of nationwide support for democracy in South Korea.
 In August, Choi resigned and Chun was elected President in the 1980 presidential election by the National Council, running unopposed and winning 99.37% of the vote.
 In October, Chun abolished all political parties and established his own, the Democratic Justice Party, which was effectively a re-branding of Park's Democratic Republican Party that ruled South Korea since 1963.
-Chun enacted a new constitution less authoritarian than Park's Yusin Constitution, but still gave fairly broad powers to the president.
+Chun enacted a new constitution less authoritarian than Park's Yusin Constitution, but that still gave fairly broad powers to the president.

 The Fourth Republic was dissolved on 3 March 1981 when Chun was formally inaugurated as President after being re-elected in the February 1981 presidential election, and the Fifth Republic of Korea was established.